Chapter 12 SPC Charts for Rare Events

 ## $ case : num 1 1 1 1 1 1 1 1 1 1 ...

-For this chapter we are interested in the asphyxia variable, which is a logical vector that is TRUE when the baby had either low apgar score or low umbilical cord pH suggesting lack of oxygen during delivery.
-Asphyxia is a very serious condition that may result in permanent brain damage death.
+In this chapter, we are interested in the asphyxia variable, which is a logical vector that is TRUE when the baby had either a low Apgar score or a low umbilical cord pH, suggesting lack of oxygen during delivery.
+Asphyxia is a very serious condition that may result in permanent brain damage or death.
 In total, there are 16 cases corresponding to 0.7%.

 # run chart of counts